Physics at the Large Hadron Collider

 Introductory and topical talks about the physics topics at the Large Hadron Collider (LHC) including

-Search for the effects of large extra dimensions at the LHC
+- searches for effects of large extra dimensions at the LHC.

-After successful participation in the Module the student will be able to
+After successful participation in the Module the student will understand

-- understand the concepts and functionality of modern particle detector systems at high-energy colliders,
+1. the concepts and functionality of modern detector systems for particle physics,

-- understand the principles and open questions of the Standard Model of particle physics and its supersymmetric extensions,
+2. the principles and open questions of the Standard Model of particle physics and its possible extensions,

-- understand the methods of data analysis and the main physics topics of hadron collider experiments,
+3. the data analysis methods and main physics topics of hadron collider experiments and

 Courses, Learning and Teaching Methods and Literature